LucMacPaquet/mcp-weather-server/README.md

 # MCP Weather Server

-A Model Context Protocol (MCP) server that provides weather data through OpenWeatherMap API.
+A Model Context Protocol (MCP) server that provides weather data through WeatherAPI.com.
 This server enables MCP clients like Kiro and Claude to access current weather conditions and forecasts for any location.

 ## Features